mckennapsean/dissertation/chapters/background.md

 ## Bridging Creativity into Visualization Design

-When working with other designers, we have discovered a disparity between how other visualization designers characterize and describe the design process.
+When working with other designers, we discovered a disparity with how other visualization designers incorporate creativity into the design process.
 Although some visualization researchers stress that design and creativity research methods can play an effective role in visualization design